The High Cost of Low Productivity in Heavy and Civil Engineering Construction and Infrastructure

 In July 2017, civil construction work was permanently halted on the massive V.C.
 Summer nuclear power station in South Carolina.
 Only one-third complete, the project’s original 2018 completion date was already pushed back by more than 6 years and original $11.5 billion budget had exceeded $25.7 billion, a cost overrun of by approximately 123%.
 The project’s highly visible nature created huge backlash once construction ended, and even spurred a federal and state investigation and bankruptcy for its principal contractor.
 Although the plant’s developers cited enormous schedule and cost overruns as the primary reasons construction was abandoned, questionable purchasing decisions and poor designs were also key components for the failure.
 But, at the root of the project: a fatal productivity problem.

 The V.C.
-Summer project is far from an unusual story in civil construction.
+Summer is far from an unusual story in civil construction project.
 In fact, the IHS Herold Global Projects Database estimates 80% of large infrastructure, mining and oil projects cost more than predicted.
 And these projects are not just important for keeping construction companies flourishing.
 In reality, our world has a serious infrastructure deficit that can only be met with increased construction output.
 The problem is so serious that the American Society of Civil Engineers gave the US infrastructure a D+ or “poor” rating in 2017.

 To bring the rating up to a B, or what’s considered a “good” rating by 2025, an estimated $4.6 trillion will need to be spent in the heavy city sector on enhancing infrastructure projects.
 Even just to meet basic human needs, an estimated $3.3 trillion per year will need to be spent on infrastructure through 2030.
-So, at the end of the day, an underperforming or failed civil construction project could inhibit a city’s access to energy, water, schools, roads, and much more.
+So, at the end of the day, underperforming or failed civil construction projects could inhibit a city’s access to energy, water, schools, roads, and much more.

 However, there is some good news.
 To meet our world’s modern infrastructure needs, the heavy civil sector just has to improve productivity.
 But to change the cyclical nature of unproductiveness, companies need the right tools and plan of action.
 Below, we’ll discuss why projects fail and how our new ebook, “7 Ways to Boost Productivity in Heavy Civil Construction” can help companies in heavy and civil engineering improve their efficiency.